ahgroup/DSAIRM/cran-comments.md

 ## Submission History

+version 0.8.2: bug fixes and some small feature enhancements.

 version 0.8: upgrades to UI, improvement on backend.
 Sync versioning with 'sister' package DSAIDE.

 version 0.5.5: minor feature updates and bug fixes.